PandaWood/ExceptionReporter.NET/Readme.txt

 PandaWood (spurrymoses@gmail.com)

-** Changes **
+** Changes so far for Release 2.0**
 Below are removed config items
 1) The config items which specificed whether or not buttons were displayed (eg Save/Print/Email/Copy) are removed - the buttons are always shown.
+Except for 'Printer' which is not decided on yet (perhaps not show at all)
 "SLS_ER_PRINT_BUTTON"
 "SLS_ER_SAVE_BUTTON"
 "SLS_ER_COPY_BUTTON"
 "SLS_ER_EMAIL_BUTTON"
+"SLS_ER_SERIAL_NUMBER"

-2) The serial number is a left-over from when this was commercial software "SLS_ER_SERIAL_NUMBER"
+2) The serial number config has been  removed.
+THis was a left-over from when this was commercial software "SLS_ER_SERIAL_NUMBER"

+3) Config property names prefixed with "SLS_ER" are now just "ER" (ie "SLS_" is removed) SLS - was [S]trata[L]ogic[S]oftware - which is no longer relevant, since it's become Open Source.